Helping your kids start off with credit

 The depth of your conversation may depend on your child's age and maturity, but here are some topics you might want to cover:

 - What credit is and why it matters: Explain that it's not always practical to pay for everything with cash.
-Credit can help if you don't have money available to you.
 Talk about the different types of credit, like loans and credit cards.

 - How credit works: Give examples of how you've used credit and let them know how important it is to pay back what you borrow on time.
 Discuss what it means to carry a balance and how interest rates work.

 - How to use credit responsibly: Explain how missing payments or spending more than you can afford to pay back can have a negative impact on credit.

 - How to get credit and build it: Show your kids how to apply for a credit card.
 Teach them how using it responsibly can help them access more credit in the future.

 - Why their credit score is important: Explain what a credit score is, how lenders use it, and how the decisions your child might make can determine whether their credit score rises or falls.

 - How to get and read a credit report: Show them a copy of your credit report.
 Explain how it works and how lenders, landlords or employers may use it to decide if they want to work with you.